openfisca/country-template/.conda/README.md

 # Publish to conda

-There is two way of publishing to conda:
+There are two ways to publish to conda:

 - A fully automatic in CI that publish to an "openfisca" channel.
 See below for more information.
 - A more complex for Conda-Forge.